dx-games-1339/ironbound/docs_v30.md

 - **Permanent stock** — basic items always available.
 Inventory does not deplete and does not rotate.
 - **Rotating stock** — higher quality items that appear in limited quantities and are replaced at the start of each new in-game week.
 Once a rotating stock item is purchased it is gone until the next rotation.
-- **Rare drops** — occasionally a rare or unique item appears; limited to one or two units and does not restock once purchased.
+- **Rare** — occasionally a rare or unique item appears; limited to one or two units and does not restock once purchased.

-The breadth and quality of rotating stock and rare drops is influenced by the city's **size**.
-Larger cities offer more rotating stock slots and a higher probability of rare drops appearing.
-Permanent stock is identical across all city sizes.

 Each item in the Market displays its gold value range (min–max).
 The purchase mechanic — including the For Purchase staging box, the market tax, and the price roll — is documented in Section 9.5.